Cross-Contact and Celiac Disease 101

 I’m not trying to scare you, but just know you need to do your best to avoid cross-contact.

-Now that we know what cross-contact is, what does cross-contact and celiac disease look like?
-Here are some examples of cross-contact and celiac disease:
+Now that we know what cross-contact is, what does cross-contact and gluten look like?
+Here are some examples:

 - Using water that has boiled regular pasta to boil gluten-free pasta.